brokedba/terraform-examples/terraform-provider-civo/k8s/talos/README.md

 This repository provides a **lightweight Terraform template** to deploy a **Talos Kubernetes cluster** on **Civo Cloud**, enhanced with:
 - ✅ Traefik as the Ingress Controller
 - ✅ Cert-Manager with Self-Signed TLS
 - ✅ Clean, modular Terraform structure
-- ✅ Very fast deployment — no AI or heavy components

 ## 📋 What's Included
 - ✅ **Civo Kubernetes (Talos) Cluster**